-Young people wanting to attend the party - which was set to be held in the Hawke's Bay area - were invited to purchase tickets via "agents".
+Young people wanting to attend the party, which was set to be held in the Hawke's Bay area, were invited to buy tickets via "agents".

-The agents were understood to be local high school students.
+The agents were understood to be high school students.

-Police have since identified the organiser behind the event and have managed to shut down the party before it was due to go ahead.
+Police have since identified the organiser and have managed to shut down the party before it went ahead.

-Sergeant Ray Wylie, police alcohol harm prevention officer for the Eastern District, said the party organisers were misinforming young people.
+Police alcohol harm prevention officer for the Eastern District, Sergeant Ray Wylie, said the party organisers were misinforming young people.

 A law change in 2012 made it illegal to give under-18s alcohol without parental consent.
 The Sale and Supply of Alcohol Act also required alcohol supplied to minors to be served in a responsible manner and in a safe environment.